Tanzu-Solutions-Engineering/ice-tkgi-resources/workshop/content/using-workshop.md

-When you log-in to the workshop portal, you will get access to a Kubernetes namespace in a TKGI cluster.
+When you log-in to the workshop portal, you will be allocated a dedicated  Kubernetes namespace in a TKGI cluster.

-You can perform any Kubernetes operation in this namespace.
+You can perform Kubernetes operations in this namespace.

  For example: